Roster: Company K, 47th Pennsylvania Volunteers

 Frederick, Edward

-Term of Service: 2 October 1862 – 16 February 1863 (wounded in action during the Battle of Pocotaligo; died from battle wound-related complications at Fort Jefferson)
+Term of Service: 2 October 1862 – 16 February 1863 (wounded in the head during the Battle of Pocotaligo; died from battle wound-related complications at Fort Jefferson)

 Rank: Private

-Honors/Service Distinctions: Wounded in action during the Battle of Pocotaligo, South Carolina 22 October 1862; died from the battle wound-related complication of brain fever at the post hospital at Fort Jefferson, Dry Tortugas, Florida 16 February 1863
+Honors/Service Distinctions: Wounded in the head during the Battle of Pocotaligo, South Carolina 22 October 1862; partially recovered, he was returned to duty by his physician, but died from a battle wound-related complication of brain fever at the post hospital at Fort Jefferson, Dry Tortugas, Florida 16 February 1863

 Frey, William